About this course

 The theory is classroom based, with skills taught within the skills laboratory.

-The practice is where you will work with mentors and other health professionals.
+The practice is where you will work with your supervisors, assessors and other health professionals.
 During clinical practice, you work day, night, weekday and weekend shifts.

 - critical incidents